lume/element/README.md

 ```

 This is great because the intial values that you see in the class definition are
-always the expected values when the element has not attributes or when all
+always the expected values when the element has no attributes or when all
-attributes were removed, making the outcome predictable.
+attributes are removed, making the outcome predictable and consistent.

 For TypeScript, you'll want the property type to be at least `string | null` if
-the value starts `null`.
+the initial value is `null`, as removing the attribute will set the JS property
+back to `null`.

 ```ts
 import {Element, element, attribute} from '@lume/element'